-STEP 2: City staff and consultants will stamp the plans approved and pass the stamped plans along to the Building Division.
-The applicant is now free to apply for any required building permits.
-The applicant will receive a copy of the stamped plans upon receiving their building permit.
+STEP 2: City staff and consultants will stamp the plans "Approved," pass the stamped plans along to the Building Division, and notify the applicant.
+The applicant will receive a copy of the stamped plans.
+The applicant may apply for any required building permits.